MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 For pairs 1[a,b] and 2[a,b], because they are generated *after* we have already accessed the correct records :varlink:`startrec` to :varlink:`endrec` in 3a, we simply create and write out these records in the shorter file size :varlink:`diffrec`.
-After their file size initializations, the physical unit for file 1a is passed on to :filelink:`pkg/exf` for surface forcing application.
+After their file size initializations, the control adjustment field with physical unit from file 1a is passed on to :filelink:`pkg/exf` for surface forcing application.

 Note, that :varlink:`xx_gentim2d_startdate` can be used to control how many